aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/text-and-styling/adding-caption-barcode/_index.md

 ## Step 4: Configure Caption Below the Barcode

-Similarly, configure the caption below the barcode with the desired parameters.
+Similarly, define the caption below the barcode.
+Feel free to use a different alignment or styling if needed.

 ```java
 bb.getParameters().getCaptionBelow().setAlignment(TextAlignment.RIGHT);